About Life in Mind

 What is Life in Mind?

 Life in Mind is funded under the Australian Government’s National Suicide Prevention Leadership and Support Program under Activity 4: National Media and Communications Strategies.
-This forms part of the National Suicide Prevention Strategy, with up to $44.5 million allocated across 16 projects until June 2019.
+This forms part of the National Suicide Prevention Strategy, with up to $79.9 million total funding for the program allocated across 16 projects through to 2021.